Skip to main content

 Displayed when creating a lend offer.
 Represents the annualized return for the lender, fixed for the entire loan duration.

-The point at which the loan duration ends.
-At maturity, the borrower must have repaid the loan (principal + interest).
-If not, the collateral is transferred to the lender.
+The point at which the loan duration ends (3 days after the offer was accepted).
+At maturity, the borrower should have repaid the loan (principal + interest).
+If not, the lender can claim the collateral.

 The ability to accept only a portion of an offer.
 This allows a counterparty to take a smaller amount than the full offer.Available for all offers except those using NFT collateral, since an NFT cannot be partially transferred.